Content on this page was generated by AI and has not been manually reviewed.

 Do I need a VPN if I use Microsoft Edge or Google Chrome?

 Yes.
 A VPN encrypts your traffic and hides your IP from the sites you visit, which is especially important on public Wi-Fi and when you want to avoid ISP or network-level monitoring.
 Both Edge and Chrome work with VPNs the same way. you’ll benefit from the VPN’s protection across all apps and devices.
+How to use microsoft edge vpn 2026

 Can Edge or Chrome leak my IP with WebRTC on?